 Rotator Cuff Tendinitis ICD-10-CM Codes

-Read this short guide and learn about rotator cuff tendinitis ICD codes you can use!
+Read this short guide and learn about rotator cuff tendinitis ICD codes you can use.

-Are these rotator cuff tendinitis ICD codes billable?
+Which rotator cuff tendinitis are billable?

 Yes.
 All the aforementioned rotator cuff tendinitis-related ICD-10 codes are valid and billable.

-Clinical information about rotator cuff tendinitis:
+Clinical information

 The rotator cuff is a group made up of four tendons in the shoulder.
 Their function is to reinforce the strength of the shoulder and stabilize it, as well as control its rotation and elevation.
 This allows us to perform certain things with our arms, such as lifting and reaching for things.